zth/rescript-relay/rescript-relay-documentation/docs/tutorial/mutations-updates.md

 ---

-## Improving the UX with an Optimistic Updater
+## Improving the UX with an Optimistic Response

 Mutations take time to perform, yet we always want the UI to update immediately in some way to give the user feedback that they’ve taken an action.
 In the current example, the Like button is disabled while the mutation is happening, and then after the mutation is done, the UI is updated into the new state as Relay merges the updated data into its store and re-renders the affected components.